3 min readThe Sale Process

 An LOI Is a Framework, Not a Contract

-The Letter of Intent lays out the key terms of a proposed transaction: price range, structure, timing, and major conditions.
-It's non-binding and means neither party is legally committed to close.
+The Letter of Intent lays out the key terms of a proposed transaction: price, structure, timing, and major conditions.
+It's non-binding — neither party is legally committed to close.

-Think of it like a handshake on the broad strokes.
-You're both agreeing to work toward a deal on these general terms while more detailed documentation gets developed.
+Think of it as a handshake on the broad strokes.
+You're both agreeing to work toward a deal on these general terms while the detailed documentation gets built.

 What an LOI Typically Covers